 These are the digital clock generator circuit and 60Hz oscillator, both were using MM5369 and crystal.
 So, they can be used as a calibrator for standard frequency.
 They also give 1HZ, 1/60Hz, and 3.579MHz at TP (Test point).

-It uses MM5369 – 8 pins as the main part, easy use with 12V power supply.
-In normal using, the output pin 1 gives a frequency of 60Hz
+The clock generators use MM5369 – 8 pins as the main component and can be used with a 12V power supply.
+In regular use, the output pin 1 gives a standard frequency of 60Hz.

-Some circuits use standard frequency signals of AC power line 60Hz (North America the power line frequency is 60 cycles per second or 60 Hertz).
+Imagine when we have finished creating our digital clock circuit.
+Some circuits use a standard frequency signal of AC power line, which in North America is 60Hz (60 cycles per second or 60 Hertz).

-But when we need to use it in the car or other DC power supply.
+But when we need to use it in the car or with other DC power supplies.

-Or You need to use the 60 Hz standard frequency for many digital counter circuit.
+Or, even we need to use the 60 Hz standard frequency for many digital counter circuits.

 Recommended: ECG simulator circuit using CD4521 and CD4017